-JNCC produced the present document to provide background information on the development of management options for the East of Gannet and Montrose Fields MPA, and will use it to support ongoing stakeholder discussions.
+This document has been produced to provide background information on the development of management for the Norwegian Boundary Sediment Plain MPA, and will be used to support stakeholder discussions.

 The document describes the known location and extent of protected features and our current knowledge of where activities take place within the MPA.
-It also presents the management options for each of those activities that are considered capable of delivering the conservation objectives for the protected features.
-The document supports those stakeholders with an interest in the area to input to the development of appropriate management measures that will ensure the East of Gannet and Montrose Fields MPA makes a genuine and long-lasting contribution to the protection of Scotland's marine environment.
+It also presents the management options for each of those activities that JNCC currently consider capable of delivering the conservation objectives for protected features.
+The document encourages stakeholders with an interest in the area to input to the development of appropriate management measures that will ensure the Norwegian Boundary Sediment Plain MPA makes a genuine and long-lasting contribution to the protection of Scotland's marine environment.

-Map 1: Location of the East of Gannet and Montrose Fields MPA
+Map 1 Location of the Norwegian Boundary Sediment Plain MPA